Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 Yet, it gained prominence during the Ming era when Shanghai established itself as a major metropolis.

 It is spoken in parts of many provinces, including Zhejiang, Jiangxi, Jiangsu, Fujian, Anhui, and the Shanghai municipality.
-Wu is the Chinese language’s second most widespread dialect.
+Wu is the second most widespread dialect in the Chinese language.

 3. Yue (粤语 / 粤語)